Understand What You’re Buying.

 If someone is injured on a homeowner’s property and that homeowner is not properly insured, it could cost hundreds of thousands of dollars.
 Basic homeowners’ policies give $100,000.00 worth of liability insurance.
 Increasing liability coverage to $300,000.00 or $500,000.00 is generally worth the relatively small increase in cost.

 If a home needs to be repaired or replaced, the cost of improvements needed to comply with current building codes may not be covered by a standard homeowners’ policy.
-Homeowners should contact their St. Johns agent to find out the latest on building codes in their specific area.
+Homeowners should contact their St. Johns agent to learn more about how Ordinance or Law coverage can help relieve the additional cost for demolition and/or increased construction costs because of newer building code enforcement or ordinances when repairing or replacing your dwelling after a covered loss.

 Insurance Associations & Organizations